brad lewis, MSc - registered provisional psychologist

 Joel is LGBTQ+ affirming and is currently accepting new clients.

-kelsey fiss, MA - counsellor
+kelsey fiss, MA - registered provisional psychologist

 Kelsey has a graduate degree in counselling.
 Her areas of interest and specialization include depression, anxiety, strengths coaching, couples and marital counselling, post-partum issues and adjustment, parenting concerns, grief, loss, and spiritual issues and concerns.
 She is available to work with large groups and organizations to facilitate mental health discussions, training and materials.